 Nowadays, Facebook groups are a great way to chat with like-minded travellers.
 I’ve still got friends I see to this day, even after first networking with them before my travels!
 Plus, networking gives you the extra real-life information you might seek and a few new international friends to meet when you arrive!

 8. Pack What You Need

 If you’re going to volunteer in a wildlife conservation park, there’s no need to pack your suits.
 Packing what you need for your trip is essential.
 I tend to buy things months before I’m scheduled to depart.
 This makes it a whole lot better than last minute panic buying.
 Some of the essentials could be power adapters, copies of your passport, medical kits, medication, pocket guides, language books, visa documentation, etc.

 Related: The "How-to-Pack-Your-Life-in-a-Suitcase-Guide"

 9. Arrange Your Accommodation

-On my working holiday in New Zealand, I needed an IRD number, it’s what allows you to work.
+On my working holiday in New Zealand, I needed an IRD number, which is what allows you to work.
 This can take several weeks to organise, and you also need a bank account with a proof of address before you can start getting paid!
-In Hong Kong, you need a HK ID Number and a bank account but to get this you need a letter of employment and a residential address in Hong Kong.
+In Hong Kong, you need a HK ID Number and a bank account, but to get this you also need a letter of employment and a residential address in Hong Kong.